 Automobile Insurance Fraud in South Dakota

-Did you know that almost ten percent of the losses insurance companies face each year are from insurance fraud?
+Did you know that almost 10 percent of the losses South Dakota car insurance companies face each year are from insurance fraud?
 The Insurance Information Institute (III) reports this as part of a 2019 article on the problem of insurance fraud in the United States.

 Insurance fraud can be committed by both insured individuals and insurers and can include everything from fudging your average commute time to faking a car accident or a company selling you a false policy.

 South Dakota takes insurance fraud seriously, and like many states, classifies it as a crime.
 The state Attorney General’s Office handles fraud investigations through their Division of Criminal Investigation, Insurance Fraud Prevention Unit.